rookiepeng/comm-test/README.md

 <img src="https://raw.githubusercontent.com/rookiepeng/socket-test/master/res/socket_test.png" width="128">

-A simple TCP/UDP socket test interface built with Python and PyQt5.
+A simple TCP/UDP socket test interface built with Python and PySide.

-(This project has been fully re-written from C++/QT5 to Python/PyQt5)
+(This project has been fully re-written from C++/QT5 to Python/PySide)

 ## Dependence